-Next, 3D-print the enclosure base and cable anchor models provided in the 'photoreactor-base' subdirectory of the project repository (Figure 4A).
+Next, 3D-print a base enclosure and cable anchor.
+Models for both are provided in the 'photoreactor-base' subdirectory of the project repository (Figure 4A).
 The same base is shared by all WPP devices.

 When interacting with the design files in our repository you will see several filetypes.
-We have designed the WPP enclosure using Fusion 360, and included f3d design source files for those that wish to extend or modify our designs.
-Interacting with f3d files requires use of Fusion 360 license.
+We have designed the WPP enclosure using Autodesk's Fusion 360 and included f3d design files for those that wish to extend or modify our designs.
+Interacting with f3d files requires a Fusion 360 license, which is free to students and educators.
 You will also find stl files in the repository.
 These are common 3D-model exchange files which can be viewed with 3D modeling programs or printed with 3D-printers.

 We recommend white PLA as the printing material.
 We have also used white ABS.
-If you are printing yourself, follow the instructions provided by your 3D-printer's manufacturer.
-You will need to enable support material for printing the base.
-Any company or shop offering 3D printing as a service should accept our stl files without modification.
-Once your base is printed you may need to remove excess material with a razor blade or exacto-knife.
+If you are printing yourself, follow the instructions provided by the manufacturer of your 3D-printer.
+You will need to enable support material in your 3D slicer when printing the base enclosure.
 We have succesfully printed using the following printers: